devkanro/intellij-protobuf-plugin/README.md

 IntelliJ-based IDEs Protobuf Language Plugin that provides Protobuf language support.

 > ⚠️ Attention ⚠️
-> This plugin is not compatible with [Jetbrains Official Protobuf Plugin](https://plugins.jetbrains.com/plugin/14004-protocol-buffers) which is bundled in 2021.2 and later.
+> This plugin is not compatible with [Jetbrains Official Protobuf Plugin](https://plugins.jetbrains.com/plugin/14004-protocol-buffers) bundled in 2021.2 and later.
 > You should disable **Protocol Buffer** and **gRPC** to use this plugin.

 Analyzing features: